rusq/wp34s/branches/complex_mode/doc/complex_mode_read_me.txt

 To save space the files are currently compiled with the following options:

 * Pixel plotting commands disabled
-* Bit's "Universal Dispatch" code enabled; although still labelled experimental, it seems to work fine
+* Bit's "Universal Dispatch" code enabled; although still labelled experimental, it seems to work fine NOTE: as of version 3903 this is now disabled - it causes problems with xrom code.
 * Gudermannian functions disabled

 At present the number of program steps that will fit into free flash memory is: